Flowers2Algernon/Duo-Lai-Mall/README.md

 ## Code Structure

-- Duolaimall is the parent project for all other Maven projects, containing no code and centrally managing the versions of third-party open-source frameworks used in our project.
+- duolaimall is the parent project for all other Maven projects, containing no code and centrally managing the versions of third-party open-source frameworks used in our project.
-- Duolaimall-common
+- duolaimall-common

 The parent project of the common project, managing dependencies for the following common projects